What to do in winter

 We're well-known for our fantastic walking, but our tranquil surroundings also makes the North York Moors a hot spot for retreats and rejuvenating breaks good for your mind, body and soul, all offering their own little havens of peace.

 The Verbena Spa in the chic Feversham Arms Hotel in Helmsley, is probably the most well-known, with a Top 5 spa listing in Tatler magazine.
 Outdoor hot tubs and heated pool only add to the charm.
-You'll also find luxurious spa treatments at other boutique hotels, Gisborough Hall and Raithwaite Hall.
+You'll also find luxurious spa treatments at the boutique hotels, Gisborough Hall and The Hotel at Raithwaite.
 The Amber Rooms at The Spa Hotel in Saltburn is one of the area's newest opening while the romantic ‘Pamper Break’ package from The Pheasant Hotel in Harome is hard to resist, think candle-lit swim, champagne and holistic therapy treatments.

 Or simply kick back with a short break in a Forest Holiday treehouse in Keldy Forest or a log cabin at Cropton, where you can enjoy an in-cabin spa treatment before chilling out in the outdoor hot tub with the sounds of the night forest around you.